ddeveloper72/JSON-XML_intro/readme.md

 ## Objective

+Fast Healthcare Interoperability Resources (FHIR®)is a data standard designed to make the exchanged of data interoperable between different healthcare systems.

 This material is intend for use as a light touch over view of what a JSON object is and what an XML document is.

 Both data types are used by API services around the world for the purpose of exchanging information between different systems.